FAQ

 Important: when exceeding the stipulated TPS limit, additional requests will receive the error code 429 (Too Many Requests).

-by Client: For companies that want to control the user experience with their own frontend, as well as build flows with Unico's capabilities in the backend alongside the other technologies and resources used for authentication.
+by Client: For companies that want to control the user experience with their own frontend, as well as build flows with Unico's capabilities in the backend alongside other technologies and resources used for authentication.

 With by Client you have the freedom to create and manage the end user's journey as you prefer, leveraging Unico's capabilities in the backend and integrating other authentication technologies as needed.